Connect with us

 Follow these steps when adapting to new regulations:

-• Update yourself – You need to update your organization leaders with the latest regulations and it’s deadlines.
+• Update yourself – You need to update your organization leaders with the latest codes, and deadlines.
 Do this by enrolling in newsletters from legislators like law firms and regulatory bodies.

-• Speak with internal procedures – Be open with your internal operations managers to discuss the best ways to bring these changes to light.
+• Speak with internal procedures – Be open with your internal operations managers to discuss how to bring these changes to light.

-• Educate staff – Now that you have a plan, inform all of your staff on the new requirements and help them understand these changes.
+• Educate staff – Now that you have a plan, inform all of your team of the new requirements and help them understand these changes.

-• Documentation – Document all of your compliance changes and keep clear records of all the new work being done.
+• Documentation – Document all of your compliance changes and keep clear records of all the new work.
 Protect your data and backups with a fully compliant backup solution.